V-MalM/Web-Design-Challenge/README.md

 ## Background

-To create a dashboard showing the analysis that was done earlier..
+To create a dashboard showing the following analysis :
  * To visualize the weather of 500+ cities across the world of varying distance from the equator by utilizing Python library - citipy, and the OpenWeatherMap API and to create a representative model of weather across world cities.

 ![WebVisualizations/Images/index.jpg](WebVisualizations/Images/index.jpg)